Zingle/rest-api-documentation/README.md

 ## Beta
 The Zingle REST API is currently in Beta.
 We are working closely with Customers through this phase, as move towards GA.
 It is not recommended you use the Rest API in a production environment during this time.
 Please see the **[change log](CHANGELOG.md)** for any possible breaking changes that may affect you.

+### Beta Support
+To report an issue with the API, please [Create a GitHub Issue](https://github.com/Zingle/rest-api/issues/new).

 ## Authentication
 Access to the API is granted by providing your username and password using HTTP basic authentication.
 The username and password used, is the same username and password you use to access the Zingle web interface.